jasminsc16/Propofol-Dosage-Analysis-IU-Health-Ball-Memorial-Hospital/README.md

 Prior to this stage, the dataset was recovered from a corrupted RDS file and automatically transferred to Excel using an AI-assisted data extraction workflow (Claude), ensuring data integrity and preserving all relevant records for subsequent analysis.

+# Executive Summary
+# Insights Deep Dive

+**Propofol Measure Outcomes:**

+•	**IU HBMH had the highest number of fentanyl orders before propofol rate was >50 mcg/kg/min.** IU HBMH had 24 counts of fentanyl orders for patients before reaching high-dose propofol, compared to 11 at IU HMH and 4 at IU HAH.
+This suggests a more aggressive opioid-first approach to sedation/analgesia at IU HBMH, which aligns with analgesia-first sedation protocols that prioritize pain control before escalating sedative doses.
+This pattern may indicate better adherence to multimodal analgesia strategies or differences in patient acuity requiring more aggressive pain management.

+•	**Only patients at IU HMH and IU HUH received scheduled pain medications when propofol >50 mcg/kg/min.
+Rec_pain_med (0) has a higher percent of time on propofol.**

+•	**Most patients were on propofol for less than 10,000 minutes (which is roughly less than a week) with a few higher outliers.**